Conorjbr/rock-paper-scissors/README.md

 I used a basic grid layout and felt that this was an aesthetically pleasing, artistic and interesting layout for the user to begin their interaction with the site.

 #### Nav bar
-I added a navigation bar using an unordered list to create the links as above.
 ![Alt text](testing/nav-bar.jpg)

 #### Main header